Stitch!: Stitch! (season 1)

 Set years after the events of Leroy & Stitch, Stitch has left Lilo after she went to college.
 He had stolen a space scooter from his creator Dr. Jumba Jookiba and reverted to his destructive programming in Lilo's absence.
 As Stitch was being chased by Jumba out in space, the two got caught in a wormhole.
 Jumba crash-lands on an asteroid in one of Saturn's rings, where he reunites with Pleakley, who had been stranded there while out on a mission about two weeks prior to the anime's events.

 Meanwhile, Stitch ends up back on Earth, crash-landing on Izayoi Island, a small island in the Ryukyus.
 There he meets Yuna, a tomboyish girl who lives with her grandmother, practices karate, and whose marine biologist father is long out at sea working on his job.
 After some initial friction caused by Stitch causing chaos around the island looking for and eating lots of food and then getting temporarily stranded in a storm, the two befriend each other, and Yuna and her Gramma bring Stitch into their home.
 The two Izayoi Islanders show Stitch the Chitama Forest, a forest filled with magical yōkai who live there, and the Chitama Spiritual Stone, a large magical stone in the forest that provides the lifeforce of the yōkai and can grant wishes, provided that someone does 43 good deeds to prove themselves worthy of getting their wish granted.
 Stitch decides that he wants to become the strongest being and ruler of the universe for his wish.
-Jumba and Pleakley later escape Saturn and rejoin Stitch on Izayoi, and two aliens decide to stay on the island, joining Stitch's new family and helping him get his wish granted, with Jumba creating a "good deed counter" to help Stitch keep track of his progress.
+Jumba and Pleakley later escape Saturn and rejoin Stitch on Izayoi, and the two aliens decide to stay on the island, joining Stitch's new family and helping him get his wish granted, with Jumba creating a "good deed counter" to help Stitch keep track of his progress.

 Stitch does good deeds while enjoying his new life with Yuna on Izayoi, with them befriending various yōkai.
 They befriend Kijimunaa, a little yōkai with long red hair who has a powerful sneeze, after they help him get his home tree back from a bully yōkai, and he becomes a close ally to them.
-Meanwhile, Stitch's old nemesis and Jumba's former partner-in-crime Dr. Jacques von Hämsterviel is at large, living in a laboratory hideout hidden on an asteroid along with Gantu and Experiment 625/Reuben, both of whom were re-hired by Hämsterviel after having been discharged from the United Galactic Federation in the interim between the events of Leroy & Stitch and this series.
+Meanwhile, Stitch's old nemesis and Jumba's former partner-in-crime Jacques von Hämsterviel is at large, living in a laboratory hideout hidden on an asteroid along with Gantu and Experiment 625/Reuben, both of whom were re-hired by Hämsterviel after having been discharged from the United Galactic Federation in the interim between the events of Leroy & Stitch and this series.
 (In the English dub, Gantu says he was dishonorably discharged for singing karaoke poorly during a holiday party.)
 Hämsterviel, with Gantu and Reuben's help, spies on Stitch and learns about Stitch's new goal and eventually, by the end of the season, the Spiritual Stone.
 Hämsterviel goes after Stitch to take ultimate power from the stone himself.